skooter500/GP_Lab_Test_1/README.md

 - Put a comment at the top of your sketch with your name and student number
 - Put comments in your code to explain what is happening
 - Submit your sketch to webcourses when you are finished
+- This is an open book test.
+You can use the Processing reference, my git repository and your own notes, but no use of Google/Facebook and no conferring

 Here is a video of the sketch you need to make today: